bdijck/SA1200P_CO2/README.md

 Temperature, humidity and pressure are taken from an **added** BME280 sensor that is also connected to the ESP8266.

 Note: ESP8266 uses hardcoded WIFI-settings.
 This means: if the SSID or password would change, code needs to be updated.
-(Hint to self: to update the firmware after WiFi SSID/PWD changes, _temporary_ use hotspotold with old WIFI SSID/PWD).
+(Hint to self: to update the firmware after WiFi SSID/PWD changes, _temporary_ use hotspot with old WIFI SSID/PWD).

 Details: see code